1) User EXEC

 To close this mode or to return into the user exec mode, use the exit command or the end command.

 As the name suggests, this mode includes privileged or powerful commands.
-Key Points -

 This mode is used for -